Cost of living survey

 Translate this page and the rest of the website

 A Carer's Allowance is the main state benefit for carers.
-It's £64.60 a week.
+It is a weekly amount of money.
 You can get this if you look after someone for more than 35 hours a week.

-If you get more than £64.60 a week from some other benefits, you will not be able to get the Carer's Allowance.
+If you get more than this a week from some other benefits, you will not be able to get Carer's Allowance.
 But it's still worth applying as you may have what's called an underlying entitlement to Carer's Allowance.
 This can help increase other benefits you're getting.

 Carer's Credit is a National Insurance (NI) contribution to help make sure you don't lose out on some social security benefits, such as the State Pension, because of gaps in your NI record.